FHA or Conventional? Choosing the Right Home Loan in Texas

 A couple from Richardson asked me last month whether they should go FHA or conventional on a $385,000 home near the DART Red Line.
 She’s a teacher, he works in IT, and they’d saved about $20,000 for a down payment.
-Great question — and one that doesn’t have a one-size-fits-all answer.
-There’s a lot to unpack here.
+Great question, and one that doesn’t have a one-size-fits-all answer.
+There’s a lot to unpack.

-The loan you pick affects everything: your down payment, your monthly costs, and even which homes you can realistically compete for.
-That’s especially true in hot DFW markets like Plano, Frisco, and Southlake where pricing swings wildly from one neighborhood to the next.
-Since ‘97, I’ve walked well over a hundred families through this exact decision — and it still comes down to the same handful of factors.
+The loan you pick affects everything: your down payment, your monthly cost, and even which homes you can realistically compete for.
+That’s especially true in hot DFW markets like Plano, Frisco, and Southlake, where pricing swings from one neighborhood to the next.
+Since ‘97 I’ve walked well over a hundred families through this exact decision, and it still comes down to the same handful of factors.

 What Are the Key Differences Between FHA and Conventional Loans in Texas?

 Here’s the short version.
-FHA loans are government-backed through the Federal Housing Administration.
-Conventional loans?
-Private lenders, no government safety net behind them.
-That single difference creates a whole chain of pros and cons for Texas buyers, and it’s worth understanding both sides.
+FHA loans are government-backed through the Federal Housing Administration, which sits under HUD.
+Conventional loans come from private lenders with no government backing, following Fannie Mae and Freddie Mac guidelines.
+That single difference creates a whole chain of pros and cons for Texas buyers.

 - Minimum 3.5% down payment